aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Teleportparty.md

 ## Remarks

-For syntax (1) and (2), the party entities are teleported so they match the position of the player with removal of velocity, but each party [entity](../../../Data%20format/Entity.md) is offset forward to the camera by 0.025 from each other and the player.
+For syntax (1) and (2), the party entities are teleported so they match the position of the player with removal of velocity, but each party [Entity data](../../../TextAsset%20Data/Entity%20data.md) is offset forward to the camera by 0.025 from each other and the player.
 This is done to combat possible Z fighting.

 For syntax (2), it does the same than (1), but it also teleports the temporary non party followers at the player's position.
 Unlike the party teleport, there is no Z fighting mitigation here.